kaushikgayal/terratest-gcp/README.md

-# Managing infrastructure as code with Terraform, Cloud Build, and GitOps
+# Managing infrastructure as code with Terraform and testing using Terraform test in GCP

-This is the repo for the [Managing infrastructure as code with Terraform, Cloud Build, and GitOps](https://cloud.google.com/solutions/managing-infrastructure-as-code) tutorial.
-This tutorial explains how to manage infrastructure as code with Terraform and Cloud Build using the popular GitOps methodology.
+This is a repo to provide a quick demo on using Terraform test released in 1.6.x version of Terraform.
+This repo is using GCP to create a VM in a subnet and testing the html page accessibility from Internet.

 ## Configuring your **dev** environment